• Skip to Content

 Master’s students whose results fall below 70% are allowed to submit a written request for a re-grade of specific questions.
 Re-grade requests must include a justification for a change in points allocated for each question being contested; requests without appropriate justification will not be considered.
 Re-grade requests must have the adviser’s endorsement who must have reviewed and approved the student’s request.
 Re-grade requests are handled by the faculty on the Comprehensive Examination Committee.
 Adviser-approved requests can be e-mailed to the current year’s Comprehensive Examination Committee Chair and must include a copy to the adviser.
 For approved requests, a new score will be assigned for each question that is re-graded.
 This score may be equal to, greater than, or less than, the original score awarded and cannot be contested a second time.

-Additionally, SCM students may not commence research until they have successfully passed both part A and part B of the comprehensive examination.
+Additionally, ScM students may not commence research until they have successfully passed both part A and part B of the comprehensive examination.

 Comprehensive Examination Retake Policy